yarray/raka/README.md

-**Raka** is a **DSL**(Domain Specific Language) on top of **Ra**ke for managing d**a**t**a** processing tasks.
-Unlike comman task runners like Make or Rake itself, Raka is specifically designed for data processing with improved pattern matching, multilingual support, scopes, and lots of conventions to prevent verbosity.
+**Raka** is a **DSL**(Domain Specific Language) on top of **Rak**e for defining and running d**a**t**a** processing workflows.
+Raka is specifically designed for data processing with improved pattern matching, scopes, language extensions and lots of conventions to prevent verbosity.

 ## Why Raka

 Data processing tasks can involve plenty of steps, each with its dependencies.
-Make is the classical tool to handle the situation but it had several shortcomings which soon became headaches when the number of tasks rises.
-Rake is better here but can still be improved from various aspects.
-Raka offers the following advantages:
+Compared to bare Rake or the more classical Make, Raka offers the following advantages:

-1. Advanced pattern matching to maximize code reuse.
+1. Advanced pattern matching and template resolving to define general rules and maximize code reuse.
 2. Extensible and context-aware protocol architecture
 3. Multilingual.
 Other programming languages can be easily embedded
 4. Auto dependency and naming by conventions
-5. Support scopes
+5. Support scopes to ease comparative studies
 6. Terser syntax

 ... and more.